 Residential vehicle crossing

 This is the standard crossing used for a single residential property access.
-This access is usually provided by building a standard concrete driveway, which is fully paid for by the property owner.
+It's usually done by building a standard concrete driveway, that must be paid for by the property owner.

 We maintain driveways from the edge of the road to the back of the footpath where footpaths are constructed.
 If there are no footpaths the property owner maintains the driveway.

-If you wish to park off the road on your private property, you need to have an approved vehicle access from the public road to your property boundary.
+If you want to park off the road on your private property, you need to have an approved vehicle access from the public road to your property boundary.

 If you make private arrangements with a contractor for the installation of your crossings, they need to meet these requirements:

-- We'll inspect the base for the vehicle crossing before the crossing is poured, so please contact us before you carry this out
+- We'll inspect the base for the vehicle crossing before the crossing is poured, let us know before you carry this out.

-- On completion of the crossing, please get in touch so we can check that it has been built to standard
+- On completion of the crossing, let us know so we can check that it has been built to standard.